Verifiability

 compliance classification or conformity assessment

-Those determinations are made by external authorities, not by Gantral.
+Those determinations are made by external legal or regulatory authorities, not by Gantral.

 Gantral’s role is narrower and structural: